morovinger/react-pdf-test/README.md

 The Express server is in the `server/` directory:
 - `server/index.js`: Main server file with API endpoints
+- `server/logs/`: Directory for server logs
 - `server/uploads/`: Directory for storing uploaded PDFs

 ### API Endpoints

 - `POST /upload`: Upload a PDF file
-- `GET /uploads/:filename`: Retrieve a PDF file
+- `GET /uploads/:filename`: View a PDF file in the browser
+- `GET /download/:filename`: Download a PDF file directly
+- `GET /check-file/:filename`: Verify if a file exists
-- `GET /api`: Check server status
+- `GET /api`: Check server status and list existing files

 ## Customization